Content | May 28, 2021

 Some pages are known because Google has already visited them before.
 Other pages are discovered when Google follows a link from a known page to a new page.”

 A page with no internal link to it is described as an “orphan page”.
 If no links are present, then Google cannot identify that the page exists.

 Imagine your website as a network of islands, with each island representing a page.
 Each page is linked by a bridge, which transfers information – this forms the site structure.
 If an island exists without a bridge going to or from it, then no information is being shared, and the island may as well not be there.

 This is why internal linking is central to creating site structure.
 If we don’t plan out internal links, then the probability of orphaned pages popping up increases.
 Even if a page has great keywords, excellent content, and looks amazing, if it has no links pointing to it, then Google cannot access it.

 So that’s internal linking sorted, right?
 All we need is one link going to each page and our website is in a perfect state – job done?
 Well, not quite…

 Why One Internal Link Isn’t Enough

 It’s important to have multiple internal links to important category pages and other content.
-Once you have the bare bones of your site structure, building long-form content with natural, clear internal links to other pages helps Google ascertain the relationship between your site’s content.
+Once you have the bare bones of your site structure, building long-form content with natural, clear internal links to other pages helps search engines ascertain the relationship between your site’s content.
 The more internal links, the better the understanding.
-And, the better Google understands your site and its content, the better your rankings will be.
+And, the better search engines can understand your site and its content, the better your rankings will be.

 How to Add Internal Links